ola/crux-ports/README.md

 ## CRUX ports

 This repository contains my ports for the [CRUX](https://crux.nu/) Linux distribution.
-Many of them are already available in the official opt and contrib repositories and are only here because I have wanted some modifications to those.
+Many of them are already available in the official opt and contrib repositories but have modifications here.

+#### Caveats

+Not all ports in this repository uses best practices for building CRUX packages.

 | Folder | Description |